IvayloHrIvanov/library_management_system/README.md

 - Search Books: Search a book by name.

+- Implement persistence by saving the library's current state (books and users) to a text file and loading it back when the program starts.

 Future Enhancements:

-- Implement persistence by saving the library's current state (books and users) to a text file and loading it back when the program starts.
+- Extend functionality to manage and operate multiple libraries within the system.

+- Introduce the concept of quantity for books, allowing multiple copies to be tracked and borrowed.

 - Due Date Tracking: Add functionality to set due dates for borrowed books, and include reminders for overdue books.